frappe/telephony/README.md

 #### Webhooks and APIs

-Webhooks and API configuration for Telephony app will be found in the respective app's documentation.
+Webhooks and API configuration for Telephony app will be found in the respective app's documentation that uses this app.

 ---